The leaflet is detailed below, or you can download the 'Radical Hysterectomy' leaflet in PDF.

 Your movement and strength must be able to cope with an emergency stop before you return to driving.
 You should feel comfortable behind the wheel, with a seat belt over your abdomen.
 Recommended guidelines suggest 4-6 weeks.
 Or you could check with your insurance company.

-It is advisable to refrain from intercourse for at least 6 weeks after an open radical hysterectomy, and for 8-12 weeks after a laparoscopic radical hysterectomy.
+It is advisable to refrain from intercourse for at least 12 weeks after an open radical hysterectomy.
 This is to prevent infection and to reduce trauma.
 Resuming sexual intercourse will depend on the type and extent of surgery you have had and if you are worried about this then please speak to a member of staff before you are discharged.

 What Will I Feel Like?

-After your operation, as after any big operation, you may feel depressed and tearful.
+After your operation, as after any big operation, you may feel low in mood, and tearful.
 This is a normal reaction, which the doctors and nurses understand.
-You may find it helps to talk with the staff caring for you so don’t bottle up your feelings.
+You may find it helps to talk with the staff caring for you, so don’t contain these feelings/emotions.

-As time passes, you will begin to feel better but you may still have ‘up’ days and ‘down’ days.
+As time passes, you will begin to start feeling better, but you may still have ‘up’ days and ‘down’ days.
 It may take 6-12 months before you feel you have really adjusted physically and emotionally to what has happened.
 This is also normal.
 Some women find it helps to talk to their doctor, a specialist nurse or to one of the organisations listed at the back of this booklet.
 Please feel free to discuss your concerns.

 Follow Up Appointment

-You will be given a follow up appointment for approximately 3 weeks after your operation; this will be sent out to you.
+You will be given a follow up appointment either in clinic or via telephone approximately 4-5 weeks after your operation; this will be sent out to you.
 At this appointment your doctor will have the report from the laboratory about the tissue from the operation.
-Depending on these results, you may need further treatment with radiotherapy (x-ray treatment) or chemotherapy (drugs).
-If this is recommended, your surgeon will discuss the treatment individually with you.
+Depending on these results, you may need further treatment with radiotherapy (x-ray treatment) or internal radiotherapy, and or chemotherapy, administered intravenously.
+If this is recommended, your surgeon will discuss the treatment individually with you and you will also receive an appointment with your specialist nurse to discuss your treatment and any other support or information needs.

-Yes, after your hysterectomy the doctors will ask you to attend hospital at regular intervals.
-You will be given an appointment for the outpatient clinic and as time passes the appointments will probably become less frequent.
+Yes, after your hysterectomy your consultant will ask you to attend hospital at regular intervals.
+You will be given an appointment for the outpatient clinic, initially every 4 months and over time the appointments will become less frequent.
 The follow up appointments will involve regular clinical assessment and vaginal examinations.
 (See - What to expect during your follow up care leaflet).

 Your family doctor will have received details of your operation, so if you feel that things are not gradually returning to normal when you are at home, you might like to discuss this with him/her.
 Well-meaning friends, relatives and even other patients can give inaccurate and sometimes alarming information.
 Although many women are sometimes embarrassed to talk about themselves after this operation, it may be helpful for you to share your concerns with your family doctor or practice nurse.
 If you are still worried you may wish to contact the hospital.